Key Focus Area 5:

 Where we are

-The Public Safety Department has made a concerted turn toward diversity, equity and inclusion.
+The LCC Police Department has made a concerted turn toward diversity, equity and inclusion.
 DEI-related training is embedded in the culture, and officers are trained in unconscious bias, de-escalation, intervention techniques and crisis intervention, as well as a specialized training called "Slavery's Legacy in Law Enforcement."

 Five areas of focus

-In addition, the college's chief diversity officer is now included in all hiring committees for full-time Public Safety employees.
+In addition, the college's chief diversity officer is now included in all hiring committees for full-time Police Department employees.
 She serves as an inclusion advocate to be sure the hiring committee is carefully considering all factors and examining their own unconscious biases when choosing candidates.
 The chief diversity officer also holds regular Quality Improvement Plan meetings with department leadership to examine recruiting, retention and management.
-As a result of these efforts, the Public Safety Department has seen marked growth in its own inclusionary and equity practices including diversifying its workforce to move closely reflect the racial, ethnic and gender background of the student body it serves.
+As a result of these efforts, the LCC Police Department has seen marked growth in its own inclusionary and equity practices including diversifying its workforce to move closely reflect the racial, ethnic and gender background of the student body it serves.

 Beyond hiring and training, LCC has instituted some basic prohibitions to prevent excessive use of force.
-First, LCC Public Safety have general orders that prohibit profiling.
+First, the LCC Police Department has general orders that prohibit profiling.
 Second, all officers are required to intervene if they see excessive force being used.
 General orders, of course, do not on their own prevent violence, but they do formalize an expectation, prompt officers to think more critically about their actions, and create a mechanism for reviewing officer conduct.

-In addition, there were zero complaints filed against Public Safety for use of force in any of those 13,073 interactions.
+In addition, there were zero complaints filed against our Police Department for use of force in any of those 13,073 interactions.

-We will continue to track Public Safety's interactions with the community, as well as training hours and department demographics to push us along a respectful community policing model.
+We will continue to track the Police Department's interactions with the community, as well as training hours and department demographics to push us along a respectful community policing model.

 Where we are going

 A critical factor in the success of any police department is creating a communication pathway and a rapport between the police and the community they serve.
 We hope to establish a robust DEI reporting process with the explicit goal of increasing transparency and building trust.
-We want our Public Safety Department to be known as a stellar example of culturally responsive community policing.
-Targeted DEI efforts planned to enhance Public Safety's engagement with the community will include but not limited to:
+We want our Police Department to be known as a stellar example of culturally responsive community policing.
+Targeted DEI efforts planned to enhance the Police Department's engagement with the community will include but not limited to:

 - Anti-racism Campaign – In partnership with the Office of Diversity and Inclusion, create anti-racism campaign entitled "We're better than THAT."
 This effort will entail a list of pledges, engagement activities and policy changes being enacted within the department.
 While not all efforts will be completed within a year, they are meant to be the start of a comprehensive plan to demonstrate commitment, transparency and accountability to community policing pursued beyond this action plan.